 With inbound links to a website accounting for 50-80% of its overall search engine rankings, there’s no arguing that proper link building is critical for success.

 Unfortunately, following the wrong link building advice can mean disaster for your site.
-For this reason, we’ve outlined the 11 unwritten rules of link building we follow here at Single Grain.
+For this reason, we’ve outlined the 11 unwritten rules of link building that we follow here at Single Grain.
 Pay attention, as following and implementing these rules can help improve your SERPs rankings and keep your site out of the Google sand box!

 1 – Thou Shalt Publish Content that Attracts Links Naturally

 In an ideal world, we’d all publish great content and be rewarded naturally with inbound links that recognize the true genius of our work.

 Obviously, this doesn’t happen in real life, as you generally need existing backlinks to earn the high SERPs rankings necessary to get people onto your site before they can, in turn, create these natural links.
 However, to avoid over-optimization penalties, you can still emulate natural-looking backlink profiles by pursuing links from a variety of different sources.